TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

   - :Directory: :file:`typo3temp/assets/`
     :Description:
-      Directory for temporary files that should be public available (e.g. generated images).
+      Directory for temporary files that should be public available (for example generated images).

   - :Directory: :file:`typo3temp/var/`
     :Description:
-      Directory for temporary files that contains private files (e.g. cached Fluid templates) and should not be publicly available.
+      Directory for temporary files that contains private files (for example cached `Fluid`:pn: templates) and should not be publicly available.
       See also :ref:`Environment-configuring-paths` for a more detailed description.